 Playing in fairly far out third person camera you control the little builder to either battle against the enemies with his primary multi-tools or build.
 There isn't much of a different between combative or creative modes with them capturing creation quite easily.
 You just smash things to collect them and easily click to place with options for quickly adjusting where the block will be placed.
 There are also blueprints to collect and the rules for creating actual buildings are incredibly easy.
 They've also included what feels like a limitless list of objects to create over time and you can turn this humble town into a massive thriving city if you put in enough time.
 You can also combine materials for better items and this is showcased across the board as you continue to evolve the technology available.
 It's a fascinating transition going from this ruined dirt mound into a sophisticated city.
 The world is also block based so everything follows a similar system of destruction or creation to keep it simple.

 Dragon Quest Builders certainly surprised me being a game that you could waste hours on without even noticing it.
 It's rare to have that sort of feeling when you play a game and it's quite addicting.
 The questing elements weren't the strongest, but that was fine with them being just a gateway towards new islands filled with fresh resources to collect.
 It provides a somewhat basic, yet easy way to learn the game and while some might find it a bit slow at the start it does make sure you know the basics.
 There was a grand variety of things to collect, build and hours of gameplay.
 Despite being a questing game I could see the focus here was the building and it was a solid base for them to start from.
 I definitely loved playing Dragon Quest Builders and will most certainly be continuing to build upon my town as there are just so many options for customization.

-Review Done on Dragon Quest Builders for Playstation 4
+Dragon Quest Builders for Playstation 4

 Review Code Provided by Square Enix